flodef/FiMs-Pay/README.md

 Private Payments are provided by Elusiv.
 Elusiv is a privacy solution using ZK technology with an off-chain “Warden Network” to create private transactions.
 You can read more about it on their website: https://elusiv.io/

-In order to use Elusiv ZK private payments, you need to configure the app with a Solana wallet private key.
+In order to use Elusiv ZK private payments, you'll be asked to sign a message with your Solana wallet.
-Your private key should have the format `[x, x, x, ...  x, x]` where x is a number between 0 and 255.
-There are 64 of them.
-Because the Private Key is a very sensitive information, use it with great care.

-!WARNING!
-If you are not sure on how to handle it, create a new wallet first and take the private key from it, instead of using your own wallet.

 ---

-> **Note**
+> **Notes**
-> Currently only working in localhost because Elusiv Warden Network is based on HTTP requests which the browser blocks
+>- Currently only working in localhost because Elusiv Warden Network is based on HTTP requests which the browser blocks
+>- Elusiv is only available on devnet currently - our app interacts with devnet

 ---

----

-> **Note**
-> Elusiv is only available on devnet currently - our app interacts with devnet

----

-### Solflare

-1. Go to the wallet account you want to get the private key from
-2. Select `Modify` (on the Android app only)
-3. Select the "Settings" icon
-4. Click on `Export Private Key`
-5. Click on `Show`
-6. Insert your password if needed
-3. Copy

-### Phantom

-1. Go to `Settings > Security & Privacy > Export Private Key`
-2. Insert your password if needed
-3. Copy

-### What to do with my Private Key ?

-When you get this key, paste it in the settings under `NEXT_PUBLIC_PRIV_KEY` in `.env.local` and the `Environment Variables` in Vercel (see above).
-The correct format does not have the brackets `[ ]` included, so please make sure you remove them after pasting.
-Your setting should look like this: `NEXT_PUBLIC_PRIV_KEY=x, x, x, ...  x, x`

-NOTES:
--   As a private key should stay "Private", pay great attention to where you store it.
--   Never give your Wallet Private Key to anybody untrusted as it can be used against you, and your wallet can be depleted.
--   You should also never commit it on Github in `.env.example` (`.env.local` file always stays on your device, and Vercel's Environment Variables are encrypted by default).

 ## Merchants